 The following is a list of my favorites, for one reason or another.
 Some are my favorites because I think they are written really well.
 Others because I had a revelation that greatly impacted my heart.
 And others are because the experience I had compelled me to write about it.

-So, without further ado, an incomplete list (in no specific order) of some of my favorite blog posts from the past six years of teaching and life.
+So, without further ado, an incomplete list (in no specific order) of some of my favorite blog posts from the past eight years of teaching and life.

 - The start of being a Missionary of the Classroom

 - My older sister’s final vows in religious life

 - The other older sister’s tenth anniversary in religious life